-The shell of the Cypraeas, already very beautiful in the normal state, is truly magnificent at the Niger stage (melanistic or black), and / or Rostrum (distorted, twisted).
+The Body of the Cypraeas, already very beautiful in the normal state, is truly magnificent at the Niger stage (Melanistic, Black), and / or Rostrated (Distorted, twisted).

 The size is generally larger than normal.

-Melanism can range from intense black (like charcoal) to grainy (Martele, like faceted), smooth (mat or shiny (varnished)), or simply punctual.
+Melanism can range from intense black (Like charcoal) to grainy (Marteled, like Faceted), smooth (Mat or Shiny (Varnished)), or simply punctual.